daskeyboard/daskeyboard-applet--action-status-for-github/README_ENDUSER.md

 * 👤 The repository owner's username
 * 📁 The desired repository name

-🎉 Once the applet is installed, it will track the GitHub Actions in the specified repository and update the LED color on your Das Keyboard Q!
+🎉 Once the applet is installed, it will track the GitHub Actions in the specified repository and update the LED color on your Das Keyboard Q.

 ## 🔒 Security